rog1gor/project-rustycards/README.md

 # Frobnicator (this is a template)

 ## Authors
-- Andrzej Głuszak (@agluszak on GitHub)
+- Igor Kamiński (@rog1gor on GitHub)
-- Linus Torvalds (@torvalds on GitHub)
+- Jakub Owczarek (@obukaj on GitHub)

 ## Description
-Frobnicator is going to be a platformer game similar to Super Mario Bros made using Bevy game engine.
+Rusty Cards is going to be a duel, card game with online gameplay.

 ## Features
+- Lobby that enables connection beetween two players with GUI
+- A duel with GUI:
-- map generator
+  - Drawing cards
-- shooting
+  - Gaining mana
+  - Droping cards into the battlefield
+  - Attacking with the cards on your battlefield

+## Later Features
-- enemy AI
+- Card collection
-- game state saving and loading
-- scores
+- Customizable decks

 ## Plan
-In the first part we're going to implement the basics: movement, physics and shooting.
-The enemies will simply bounce from one edge of the platform to the other.
-There will be only a single map.
+In the first part we're going to implement the logic that stays behind the game.
+It will be possible  play the game with one deck, using command line (without GUI).

-In the second part we're going to add random map generator, saving/loading, scores and a more sophisticated AI.
+In the second part we're going to create a lobby and add GUI.

+Later we will try to develop the project - we will add more cards, card collection and we will enable deck custommization.

 ## Libraries
-- Bevy
 - Serde (for serialization)
+- Need to choose one for the graphics
+- Need to choose one for game engine